Luis Ceferino

 Research Interests

-Multi-hazard risk analysis; reliability of critical infrastructure systems; climate adaptation and disaster resilience; structural engineering; extreme event modeling
+Multi-hazard risk analysis; reliability of critical infrastructure systems; climate adaptation and disaster resilience; performance-based earthquake engineering; artificial intelligence in civil engineering

 Office